 Research shows that integrated treatment models for dual diagnosis patients are the best approach.
 In integrated treatment approaches, the same teams of clinicians provide mental health and substance abuse treatment.
 This is more effective than parallel treatment models in which substance abuse and mental health treatment are provided by two different teams of clinicians.
 Regardless, these models utilize a series of interconnected treatments that address all components of the dually diagnosed disorders.

-If you or someone you love is struggling with a substance use and co-occurring disorder like dissociative disorder, treatment is available.
+If you or someone you love is struggling with a substance use and co-occurring disorder, treatment is available.
 At The Recovery Village, a team of professionals provides a number of treatment programs for substance use and co-occurring disorders.
 Call and speak with a representative today to learn more about which program could work for you.